perryyo/deploydjango.com/source/django_project_structure/setup.rst

 Managing Project Dependencies
 *****************************

-The first improvement we're going to make, is adding a ``requirements.txt`` file to our project. **Every** Django project should have a top-level ``requirements.txt`` file which fully lists **all** Python packages used in the project.
+The first improvement we're going to make is adding a ``requirements.txt`` file to our project. **Every** Django project should have a top-level ``requirements.txt`` file which fully lists **all** Python packages used in the project.